This topic explores the key concepts of chemical reactions as they relate to:

 - Oxygen aids, but does not participate in, combustion.

-- A candle burning is endothermic, because heat is needed to initiate
+- A candle burning is endothermic, because heat is needed to initiate the reaction.

 - Chemical reactions are reactions that produce irreversible change.